SirDagen/php-beautiful-numbers/README.md

 ## 0. __construct ##

-*php-beautiful-numbers* is a number format tool that works with different languages.
-When you call the constructor, you can state the tongue you want to use as well as other options like the accuracy e.g. (see manual in class file).
+*php-beautiful-numbers* is a number format tool that creates pretty numbers in a human readable format.
+It also supports different languages and formats.
+Thus when you call the constructor, you can state the tongue you want to use it in as well as further options like accuracy (see quick manual inside class file).

 ```php
 $bn = new bnformat\bnformat( ['lang'=>'de'] ); // set output to German